Got to get away?

-- If cases are rising, like they did in Texas during the summer, it may be wise to choose another location.
+- If cases are rising in the place you want to visit, it may be wise to choose another location.
 For updates, check resources like Worldometers and reference data from local health agencies.

 - Are there any Coronavirus travel restrictions?

-- For instance, American travelers were barred from Europe during the summer, as the spread hadn’t been successfully controlled in the States.
+- For instance, American travelers were barred from Europe for a while after the virus began to spread, as it hadn’t been controlled adequately in the States.

 - Is COVID-19 spreading in your town?

 - If so, it may not be safe to travel.
 Talk with your doctor.
-Get tested before you depart, if possible.
+Make sure you are fully vaccinated, and if possible—or if necessary to enter your destination—get tested before you depart.
+Make sure to always have your vaccination card with you, including a digital version.
 And be even more vigilant on the road.